The Fed Galleries

 Within the working class your labor is your value, your labor is your identity.
 As production of goods has shifted, it has challenged people's identities and communities, Where the labor has moved to, people's identities have changed, generally moving people from agrarian communities into cramped urban areas, from farmers to factory workers.
 Where labor has moved from many people have lost their identities with their jobs, and communities have struggled to redefine themselves.
 Manufacturing has moved to new under-regulated geographies that are prone to unsafe working conditions, forced labor, child labor, and poor wages.

-During YARDAGE, people are invited to donate their used clothing to Goodwill of Greater Grand Rapids, the exhibition sponsor, who will sort out items for reuse.
-Clothing that has passed through the first re-use cycle will be gleaned for use in the project.
-The clothing will be disassembled and the raw material, fabric, will be cut into uniform width pieces that will then be sewn into a new bolts of fabric.
-People will be able to sign up to volunteer to process and sew the fabric back together.
-This is a deconstruction and reconstruction both of the physical textile and the labor used to make it, a gesture acknowledging the greater value of both than evidenced in the original cheaply made goods.
-The new fabric being produced will be wound back onto bolts, marking each day's production, and hung on the gallery walls.
+During YARDAGE, people were invited to donate their used clothing to Goodwill of Greater Grand Rapids, the exhibition sponsor, who will sort out items for reuse.
+Clothing that had passed through the first re-use cycle was be gleaned for use in the project.
+The clothing was disassembled and the raw material, fabric, was cut into uniform width pieces that were then be sewn into a new bolts of fabric.
+People volunteered to process and sew the fabric back together.
+This was a deconstruction and reconstruction both of the physical textile and the labor used to make it, a gesture acknowledging the greater value of both than evidenced in the original cheaply made goods.
+The new fabric being produced was wound back onto bolts, marking each day's production, and hung on the gallery walls.

 Working with KCAD's Gayle DeBruyen, Chair of Collaborative Design, all cotton fabric scraps generated during the process were composted.

 Prior to project start, working with KCAD's Lori Faulkner, Chair of Fashion Studies, and her Sustainable Fashion course we produced a bolt of re-purposed fabric.
 The student used the fabric to create unique Zero-Waste Designs.